jburzynski/TypeGenDocs/source/attributes.rst

 	    B = "B"
 	}

-To specify custom logic for changing (converting) a C# enum value name to an enum initializer string, you can specify enum string initializers converters in the CLI (*enumStringInitializersConverters* parameter) or in the generator options (*GeneratorOptions.EnumStringInitializersConverters*).
+To specify custom logic for changing (converting) a C# enum value name to an enum initializer string, you can specify enum string initializers converters in the *enumStringInitializersConverters* config parameter.

 TsStatic, TsNotStatic attributes
 ================================